learn-co-students/houston-web-100818/06-sql-review/README.md

 ```

-7. Write the SQL to return the abilties for a hero
+7. Write the SQL to return the abilities for a hero

 ```sql